This article originally appeared in Triathlete Magazine under the title, "Endless Possibilities."

 The answer may be a "treadmill" style stationary pool, where a steady flow of water allows you to swim in place.
 And Endless Pools has a stationary pool that can help to get you out of the water first-or at least in the lead pack-in the summer.

 We weren't sure of how realistic the workout claims were from the folks at Endless Pools, so they set up a swim at a local San Diego pool owner's home.
 Turns out the unit is a great way to do self analysis on efficiently pulling yourself through the water.

-Endless Pools has been around since 1988, but given the cost of these-from $17,000 to $35,000-not too many triathletes have experienced this unique training tool.
+Endless Pools has been around since 1988, but given the cost of these, not too many triathletes have experienced this unique training tool.
 Have you ever watched your swim stroke change-while swimming?
 Now, you can.

 It wasn't until Endless Pools shipped demo units to Ironman Florida, USA in Lake Placid and the world championship in Kona that many from the triathlon community saw them in action for the first time, as age groupers churned away at what seemed as difficult as any pool or open water practice.
 Then we tested a unit and turned some laps (a term used loosely) of our own, and we became convinced that form and body position adjustments, all done in real-time, could actually surpass training with more conventional methods.